bendtherules/bendtherules.github.com/posts/hooks-is-not-just-about-functions.md

 ## 1. State Slices (or Partial isolated state)

-**Partial** - Instead of one big object, we can create and manage state slices separately.
+**Partial** - Instead of one big object, we can create state slices - and update them separately.
 Initialize it, update it without thinking about other slices.

 **Isolated** - WIth reusable logic, you need to make sure that two slice namespaces never collide.
 Else using hooks will be very hard, because you need to know its internal details.